reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/notification2/tokens/c8y_notification2_tokens_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --expiresInMinutes int       The token expiration duration. (default 1440)
   -h, --help                       help for create
       --name string                The subscription name.
 This value must match the same that was used when the subscription was created.
       --processingMode string      Cumulocity processing mode
       --shared string              Subscription is shared amongst multiple subscribers
       --subscriber string          The subscriber name which the client wishes to be identified with. (accepts pipeline)
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands